 Ibitsu tells the story of a girl called Madoka being groped on a train by

 the main character Keigo who happens to have a fascination with creating

 lifelike dolls.
 From this incident the story spirals into a dark psychological standoff between dignity ,lust and companionship.

-Madoka blackmails Keigo into living with him and they end up sharing a
+Madoka blackmails Keigo into living with him and they end

 symbiotic relationship where Keigo is allowed to use Madoka as a model for his doll making while frequently Madoka forces him into some very questionable and messed up SM(Sadism and Masochism) situations with Keigo being forced into the masochistic role.